Khairun-Nahar-Munne/rent/README.md

 # Cat APP Go Project

-This project is a Go-based backend service that interacts with The Cat API to provide various cat-related functionalities.
-It uses the Beego web framework and offers endpoints for fetching random cat images, breed information, favoriting images, and voting on cats.
+This project aims to fetch data from Booking.com and store it in a local PostgreSQL database.
+We will create a backend API using the Beego framework to serve the property data and design two front-end pages: property listing and property details.

 ## Table of Contents